daminals/Notion_Schedule_Viewer_Integration/Readme.md

 # Schedule Builder

-This is a JavaScript project that allows you to create an SVG schedule with courses and timeslots, and integrate it with a Notion database.
+This is a JavaScript project that allows you to create a custom built SVG schedule with courses set to specific timeslots, and integrate it with a Notion database.

 ## Installation